ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

 Since the effect of SQ-LNS on child wasting was measured in prevalence ratios, it is not known whether SQ-LNS reduces wasting prevalence through a reduction of wasting incidence or duration.
 Therefore, we will run a sensitivity analysis in which SQ-LNS affects wasting incidence rates and another in which SQ-LNS affects wasting recovery rates.
 Additionally, due to the multicompartment transition model of child wasting used in our simulation, we cannot apply the observed prevalence ratios directly to wasting transition rates to replicate the intended prevalence ratios.
 Rather, we `solved for specific transition rate ratios (separately for incidence and recovery rates) that resulted in the intended prevalence ratios of SQ-LNS <https://github.com/ihmeuw/vivarium_research_wasting/blob/main/misc_investigations/Prevalence%20ratio%20nano%20sim%20.ipynb>`_.
 Notably, these values were calibrated to the child population in Ethiopia and the calibration may not hold for all other populations and should be tested before applying to different locations.

 Wasting transition rates affected by SQ-LNS are documented on the :ref:`dynamic wasting transition model document <2020_risk_exposure_wasting_state_exposure>`.
 The intervention effect should apply immediately upon coverage of the intervention and should be applied *multiplicatively* to the affected measure.
 The SQ-LNS effects on wasting transition rates should apply to simulants covered by SQ-LNS from the start of coverage (at six months of age) until they are 2 years of age, at which point SQ-LNS should no longer affect their transition rates.
+In other words, the :code:`covered` SQ-LNS coverage state affects wasting transitions rates, but the :code:`received` and :code:`uncovered` states do not.

 .. note::